marcusoftnet/marcusoftnet.github.io/_posts/2007-05-25-demo-done-scrum-rocks.md

 part, of the final product.

 More so - the team members seems to enjoy themselves in the project and we have great "flow" right now.
-It the project-heaven i always heard about... i hope i don't have to experience the counterpart of it...
+It the project-heaven I always heard about...
+I hope I don't have to experience the counterpart of it...